ncampa-loginvsi/LoginEnterpriseHelper/README.md

 ## UpdateContinuousTestHosts.ps1 and UpdateLoadTestHosts.ps1 (Supported API versions: v5)

 Given a test ID and a list of RDS hosts, this script will add them to your Multi-Host Configuration.
+_Note: Ensure you use the correct script respective to your test type.
+Each script will only work against a test ID of the correct test type._

 ### Algorithm:
 * Get the test environment configuration in JSON format from the test desired to modify